Film and TV drama

 Go to the list of training courses recommended by ScreenSkills and see if there is one in screenwriting.

-Get to know people in the industry.
-Meet producers and ask if they would like to see your scripts.
-Go to how to network well to learn how to do this.
+Go to ScreenSkills’ events like Open Doors to meet people working in development departments.
+Meet producers and ask if they would like to see your scripts; give them your contact details.
+Go to how to network well for some tips.

 You might also be interested in…